merkle-open/NitroNetSitecore/docs/samples.md

 - [Known Issues](known-issues.md)

-Please see the [samples of NitroNet](https://github.com/namics/NitroNet/blob/master/docs/getting-started.md) to see some code samples for the basic MVC features of NitroNet and informations and samples for working with Nitro.
+Please see the [samples of NitroNet](https://github.com/namics/NitroNet/blob/master/docs/getting-started.md) to see some code samples for the basic MVC features of NitroNet and informations and samples for working with plain handlebars and/or Nitro.

+Some helpers mentioned below are custom handlebars helpers from Nitro such as the component or the placeholder helper.
+If you use a plain handlebars frontend you have to implement your own custom handlebars helper for the placeholder mechanism.

 ## Layout view

 ### An easy example
-In Sitecore you can add only partials, placeholders or static components (which have no Sitecore datasource) to a layout file:
+When working with Sitecore you can add only partials, placeholders or static components (which have no Sitecore datasource) to a layout file:

 ```html
 <!DOCTYPE html>